2018 COSC Competition

-Applications are now open for the 2017 Collegiate Opera Scenes Competition.
-Finals will be held at the Annual Convention in Santa Barbara, CA, in January 2017.
-Deadline to apply is October 15, 2016.
+Applications are now open for the 2018 Collegiate Opera Scenes Competition.
+Finals will be held at the Annual Convention in New Orleans in January 2018.
+Deadline to apply is October 15, 2017.

 Scene from UNC Greensboro's